 They are great for meeting new people

-We have met so many new people just because they saw we had a dog, and they had a dog.
-Before you know it, you are sharing a bottle of wine with them while the dogs have a good run around together.
-Its a win-win for everyone.
+We have met so many new people just because they saw we had a dog and they had a dog.
+Before you know it, you share a bottle of wine with them while the dogs have a good run around together.
+It’s a win-win for everyone.

 You don’t have to leave them at home

-Your dog wants to be with you 24/7, and while it’s nice to have a break from them at times it’s also nice to take them with you and have then experience camping.
+Your dog wants to be with you 24/7, and while it’s nice to have a break from them at times, it’s also nice to take them with you and have them experience camping.
 You also won’t feel guilty for leaving them at home.

 Exploring somewhere new

-Taking your dog with you means there’s a good chance you will end up exploring somewhere new that you didn’t know about before.
+Taking your dog with you means there’s a good chance you will explore somewhere new that you didn’t know about before.
 Your dog may want to have a walk in the evening, whereas you would prefer to chill.
 Getting out with them may lead you to somewhere new and exciting.

 You save money

 Taking them with you means you won’t have to pay for an expensive dog sitter or put them in kennels.